This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full affiliate disclosure here.

 I have never been one to shy away from flavor.
 I’m that person who reads a recipe and uses it as a jumping off point to add more spices along with a bit of this and a bit of that.
 The holidays aren’t any different.
 When hosting a holiday get-together my motto for creating great holiday party recipes is: the spicier the better!
 Now I don’t mean spicy spicy where your mouth is burning, but flavorful.

-One thing that I always make around the holidays is a quiche.
+One thing that I always make around the holidays is a frittata or quiche.
 I love quiche because it’s easy to make, tastes great as a leftover, and can be eaten for brunch or dinner.
 It’s also easy to make ahead of time to freeze and reheat.

 I call this a loaded quiche because it’s loaded with stuff and flavor!